Our Policy for ensuring your Privacy when using this website.

 In particular, Articles 70-73 of the Agreement state that the UK “shall ensure a level of protection of personal data essentially equivalent to that under [European] Union law.”

-Ensuring an EU equivalent level of personal data protection is very important for the UK, as it is the only way to be deemed adequate by the EU and thus ensure the free, uninhibited flow of data between the two countries.
+Ensuring an EU equivalent level of personal data protection is very important for the UK, as it is the only way to be deemedadequate by the EU and thus ensure the free, uninhibited flow of data between the UK and the EU.

 Article 45 of the GDPR rules that “a transfer of personal data to a third country or an international organization may take place where the Commission has decided that the third country (…) ensures an adequate level of protection.”

-In December 2020, a provision for an interim six month-period of free personal data flow between UK and EU was agreed to, which means that for websites, businesses and organisations in the UK, all remains the same as it was before Brexit when it comes to the processing of personal data from inside the EU.
+In December 2020, a provision for an interim six month-period of free personal data flow between the UK and EU was agreed to, which means that for websites, businesses and organisations in the UK, all remains the same as it was before Brexitwhen it comes to the processing of personal data from inside the EU.

 You may visit our site anonymously but please be advised that cookies are used to identify your session.
 If you have entered this site and feel that you did not understand the cookie notice on the landing page, then please leave the site and re enter, but read the cookie notice carefully.
 We are only concerned for your privacy.